RPGHacker/asar/docs/src/functions.md

 - `and(a, b)`, `or(a, b)`, `nand(a, b)`, `nor(a, b)`, `xor(a, b)`

   Perform the respective logical operation with a and b.
-Useful for chaining statements in the `select()` function.
+Note that `and` and `or` are equivalent to `&&` and `||` respectively, except that these functions aren't short-circuiting.

   ```asar
   function total_sprite_extra_bytes(num_sprites) = select(and(not(!sprites_disabled), !extra_bytes_enabled), 4, 0)*num_sprites